Academic Affairs Mission Statement

-The Division of Business contains undergraduate majors in accounting, business administration, economics, finance, healthcare administration, human resource management (only in ACCESS), international business, management, management of information technology (only in ACCESS), marketing, pharmaceutical marketing, supply chain management, and sport management, and a master degree program in business (MBA).
+The Division of Business contains undergraduate majors in accounting, business administration, economics, finance, healthcare administration, human resource management (only in Adult Studies), international business, management, management of information technology (only in Adult Studies), marketing, pharmaceutical marketing, supply chain management, and sport management, and a master degree program in business (MBA).

 - Division of Healthcare Professions

-The Division of Healthcare Professions the master’s degree program in Physician Assistant Studies (MSPAS), the doctoral program in Physical Therapy (DPT), and the undergraduate majors (BS) of sport and exercise physiology, health science, and medical studies.
+The Division of Healthcare Professions the master’s degree program in Physician Assistant Studies (MSPAS) and Speech Language Pathology (MS-SLP), the doctoral program in Physical Therapy (DPT), and the undergraduate majors (BS) of sport and exercise physiology, health science, medical studies, and communication sciences and disorders..